 On 11 August 2010, Diall entered into an agreement with OOO Saratov Gas Company, a subsidiary of Gazprom for the sale and purchase of gas (the "Gazprom Contract").
 The Gazprom Contract is valid until 31 December 2015.
 The Gazprom Contract provides that from September 2010 to December 2010 (the "Initial Period") Diall may deliver up to 140 million cubic meters of gas to Saratov Gas at the rate of approximately US\$62 per 1000 cubic meters of gas.
 Under the Gazprom Contract, Diall sold 237 million cubic meters of gas during 2011.
 On 1 July 2011 the sales price increased to approximately US\$72 per 100 cubic meters of gas.
 The sale price is calculated as a discount to a weighted average selling price for industrial and residential gas consumers in Saratov region determined by the Russian Federal Tariff Service.
-The Gazprom contract also sets out monthly contractual volumes and average daily contractual volume is calculated by dividing the monthly contractual volume by the number of days in the month in which the gas will be delivered.
+The Gazprom contract also sets out monthly contractual volumes and average daily contractual volumes of the gas to be delivered in each month within the Initial Period.
+The average daily contractual volume is calculated by dividing the monthly contractual volume by the number of days in the month in which the gas will be delivered.